It’s our sense of fear that derails success more often than actual failed attempts at success.

 Fear is an emotional response to an actual threat, and it’s a fundamental survival mechanism that’s served us well throughout human history.
 When you’re in immediate danger, fear tells you to get yourself to someplace safer.

 Once our ancestors saw a few friends and relatives devoured by lions, fearing lions became a smart move.
-Nowadays we react in a similarly legitimate fashion when faced with an AK-47, a car veering toward us, or a film starring Jessica Simpson.
+Nowadays we react in a similarly legitimate fashion when faced with an AR-15, a car veering toward us, or a new track from Justin Bieber.

 Fear is also a true emotional response when we’re about to lose someone or something that’s important to us.
 So it’s not just about our personal safety — we can fear the loss of a loved one to illness, or our home to foreclosure due to unemployment.